KonnorRogers/personal-site/src/_posts/2021-10-27-why-jest-is-not-for-me.md

 ---
 title: Why Jest is not for me
-categories: ["jest", "javascript", "webdev", "react"]
+categories: jest, javascript, webdev, react
 date: 2021-10-27 03:39:40 UTC
 description: |
   Why make this at all?
 I don't enjoy bashing other people's hard work.
-This isn't meant...---
+This isn't meant...
+---

 <h2 id="why-make-this-article">
   <a href="#why-make-this-article">